ChuanMeng/QPP4CS/README.md

 ```

 #### Assessing BM25 by NQAQPP on CAsT-19
-Use the following commands to train NQAQPP in the setting of estimating the retrieval quality of T5-based query rewrites+BM25, QuReTeC-based query rewrites+BM25 and human-written+BM25 on CAsT-19 in terms of nDCG@3:
+Use the following commands to train NQAQPP in the setting of estimating the retrieval quality of T5-based, QuReTeC-based and human-written query rewrites+BM25 on CAsT-19 in terms of nDCG@3:
 ```bash
 python -u ./supervisedQPP/NQAQPP/main.py \
 --checkpoint_path ./checkpoint/ \